-Being adequately prepared for an emergency requires a strong crisis communications plan.
-As an organization, if a critical event arises, you must be able to respond immediately with confidence, and having a plan is the only way to do so without creating additional chaos.
+Preparing for an emergency requires a strong emergency communications plan.
+If a critical event arises, you must respond with confidence.

 1. Form an emergency communications team

-3. Coordinate your emergency notification plan
+4. Coordinate your emergency notification plan

-4. Reach your people over all communication channels
+5. Reach your people over all communication channels

-5. Understand your audience
+6. Understand your audience

-In addition, you can use your emergency notification system to create hierarchies and group people based on role, department, location, and any other criteria that matters to your organizational structure.
-This means you will have quick access to notifying the affected audience at the correct time if an incidents arises.
+In addition, you can use your emergency notification system to create hierarchies and group people based on role, department, location, employee shift, and any other criteria that matters to your organization.
+This means you will have quick access to notifying the affected audience at the correct time if an incident arises.

-6. Script messages for various incidents
+7. Script messages for various incidents

 Crafting effective emergency templates should play a key role in your emergency preparedness communications planning.
 Think through how you should be communicating particular incidents to specific audiences over the different communication mediums: text, email, voice, etc. Each incident will affect your personnel in different ways.
 So it’s important to take that into consideration when putting together your scripts.
 Above all, keep them short, clear, and easy to understand.
 Focus your message on relevant content and cater it to each audience.